 |---|---|---|

-| What it covers | Builder defects and insolvency on new builds/renovations | Damage to your home and belongings from events (fire, storm, theft, flood) |
+| What it covers | Builder defects and insolvency on new builds and renovations | Damage to your home and belongings from events (fire, storm, theft, flood) |

 | Who takes it out | The builder (cost passed to you) | You (the homeowner) |

-| When it applies | Only when the builder cannot fix defects (insolvency, death, disappearance) | When your property or belongings are damaged by covered events |
+| When it applies | Only when the builder cannot fix defects (insolvency, death, disappearance) | When your property or belongings are damaged by a covered event |

-| Duration | 2 years non-structural, 6 years structural (10 years VIC) | Annual policy, renewed each year |
+| Duration | 2 years non-structural, 6 years structural (including in VIC) | Annual policy, renewed each year |

-| Ongoing cost | One-off premium included in build cost ($1,500–$5,000) | Annual premium ($1,000–$3,000+ depending on cover) |
+| Ongoing cost | One-off premium inside the build cost (indicatively $1,500–$5,000) | Annual premium ($1,000–$3,000+ depending on cover) |

-| Transfers with property | Yes — protects future owners too | No — new owner arranges their own policy |
+| Transfers with the property | Yes, it protects future owners too | No, the new owner arranges their own |

 Step 1: Document the defect